-Sodium is key to controlling the amount of fluid in your body.
-Your body needs it for your brain and muscles to work the right way.
+Sodium is key to helping send electrical signals between cells and controlling the amount of fluid in your body.
+Your body needs it for your cells to work the right way.

 Most foods have sodium in them.
-The most common form is sodium chloride -- that’s what we call table salt.
+The most common form is sodium chloride, found in table salt.
 Your body loses a certain amount of sodium each day through sweat and when you go to the bathroom.

 A sodium blood test will measure your sodium level – because too little or too much can cause problems.